A Maximum Linear Arrangement Problem on Directed Graphs: NP-hardness results

-Now we claim that there is a truth assignment to the variables of $\phi$ so that at least $k$ clauses are satisfied if and only if $D$ has a directed cut of size at least $2k$.
+\begin{claim} There is a truth assignment to the variables of $U$ so that at least $k$ clauses in $C$ are satisfied if and only if $D$ has a dicut of size at least $2k$. \end{claim}

-Suppose $D$ has a dicut $E=(F,T)$ of size at least $2k$.
-Let $\tau$ be a truth assignment to the variables of $\phi$ so that variables associated with a vertex in $F$ ($T$) are assigned false (true).
-The gadgets are edge-disjoint so each may be examined independently, and it is simple to observe that a gadget contributes exactly two edges to $E$ when its clause is satisfied, and exactly zero edges otherwise.
-Hence $\tau$ satisfies at least $k$ clauses.

-Conversely, suppose $\phi$ has a truth assignment $\tau$ so that at least $k$ clauses are satisfied.
-Then construct in $D$ a dicut $E=(F,T)$ by placing vertices associated with variables true under $\tau$ in $T$ and false under $\tau$ in $F$.
-Place the vertices that were added with a gadget so the number of edges across $E$ is maximized.
-Then by examining each gadget independently, it is clear that gadgets whose clause is true under $\tau$ contribute exactly two edges to $E$.
-Hence $D$ has a dicut of size at least $2k$. \end{proof}